Simplifying Probate in Massachusetts: What You Need to Know

 Understanding the probate timeline and tasks involved can help you prepare and avoid delays:

-• Initiation: Probate begins when the executor (named in the will) or administrator (appointed if there’s no will) submits required documents to the local probate court.
+Initiation: Probate begins when the personal representative, also known as the executor or administrator submits required documents to the local probate court.

-• Approval & Appointment: The court officially appoints the executor or administrator, addressing any disputes or challenges from family members or other parties.
+Approval & Appointment: The court officially appoints the personal representative, addressing any disputes or challenges from family members or other parties.

 Our Massachusetts probate lawyers guide clients through each phase of this process, helping avoid missteps and minimize delays.